Jim Bede: Record flights and experiments

 During the BD-1 design Bede also worked on several other designs.
 One of these was the XBD-2, an experimental boundary layer control design based on a system designed by the Aerophysics Department of Mississippi State University.
 The system used 164,000 holes drilled into the surface of the wing to suck air from the boundary layer into the interior of the wing, thereby reducing skin friction for better performance, as well as keeping the boundary layer "attached" over a wider variety of angles of attack and thereby increasing lift during high-angle flight and doubling maximum lift as a result.
 Other interesting design features were the use of two engines driving a common pusher propeller, aluminum honeycomb panels, and fiberglass landing gear struts.
-After 50 hours of testing the aircraft was donated to the Experimental Aircraft Association.
+After 50 hours of testing, the aircraft was donated to the Experimental Aircraft Association.

 The basic layout of the XBD-2 was also used in the BD-3 pusher design, but this remained a study.
 An "executive version" was also designed as the BD-7, but again without progressing past the early design stage.

 After being expelled from what became American Aviation, Bede tried his hand at a record breaking around-the-world flight in a modified Schweizer SGS 2-32 powered glider he called the BD-2.
 He nicknamed the airplane "LOVE", an acronym for "Low Orbit, Very Efficient".
 The aircraft was modified to dramatically increase fuel capacity to 565 gallons (2,140 L) with two additional fuselage tanks, sealing the wings to turn them into tanks, and adding wing-tip tanks as well.
 It was completed in April 1966 (some sources say 1968), and while he did not attempt the two-hop-around-the-world trip, Bede set several distance and endurance records, including a 70-hour endurance record in October 1969.
-This flight ended prematurely following an electrical failure after having covered just under 9,000 miles (14,500 km).
+This flight ended prematurely following an electrical failure after having covered just under 9,000 mi.
+AOPA has credited the design of the BD-2 to aeronautical inventor Dave Blanton.

 Bede Aircraft

 Bede remained convinced of the validity of the kit plane market, and re-formed his company as Bede Aircraft.
 Here he started the design of an even simpler-to-build aircraft, the Bede BD-4.
+(AOPA has credited the design of the BD-4 to aeronautical inventor Dave Blanton.)

 The BD-4 used more conventional construction techniques, based on a simple high-wing design, and had few curved surfaces.
 Most of the fuselage was flat aluminum sheeting, the only major components with compound curves being the fiberglass engine cowling and landing gear pants.
 One innovation was "panel-rib" construction which reduced building time of the wing.
 The wing was constructed in sections using ribs whose upper lip was "extended" horizontally to form part of the wing surface as well.
 The wing was built up by sliding these sections together over the tubular spar and joining them where they met.